-- Bachelor’s degree in academic discipline appropriate field of specialization or equivalent combination of education and experience.
+- Bachelor's degree in special education, rehabilitation or other related field or equivalent combination of education and experience.

-- Extensive knowledge, gained through education and/or life experience, of the unique needs of persons with disabilities, including extensive knowledge of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and its amendments, and other relevant state and federal legislation.
+- Extensive knowledge, gained through education and experience, of the unique needs of individuals with disabilities, including knowledge of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and its amendments, and other relevant state and federal legislation.

 - Excellent written and oral communication skills.

-- Master’s degree in special education or appropriate field.
+- Master's degree in special education, rehabilitation, higher education administration or other related field.